 Unnecessary App notifications can be distracting and slow down the performance of your device.

-Go to Settings > Notifications > tap on the App for which you want to disable Notifications > on the next screen, move the toggle next to Allow Notifications to OFF position
+Go to Settings > Notifications > select the App for which you want to disable Notifications > on the next screen, move the toggle next to Allow Notifications to OFF position

-Repeat the above steps to disable notifications for other unnecessary or non-essential Apps.
+Repeat the above steps to disable notifications for other unnecessary and non-essential Apps.